Itamichan/CG_photography/README.md

 ### Minimum Viable Product

 All the User Stories have been assessed against value/complexity chart.
-Considering the relative short time of implementation of the web page only the MVPs will be addressed in the first release of the web page.
+Considering the relative short time for implementation of the web page only the MVPs will be implemented in the first release of the web page.

 [User Stories evaluation](MVP/user-stories.md)